No, the dry swabs in this video of a Covid-19 test are not 'alive'

-Category: World Hits: 0A video where a woman unravels the fibre from several Covid-19 dry swabs and claims that the material is “alive” and made of “Morgellons”, a filament associated with an unproven medical condition, has garnered tens of thousands of views on both Facebook and YouTube since early January.
+Category: World Hits: 2A video where a woman unravels the fibre from several Covid-19 dry swabs and claims that the material is “alive” and made of “Morgellons”, a filament associated with an unproven medical condition, has garnered tens of thousands of views on both Facebook and YouTube since early January.
 These claims are false – the synthetic fibre of the dry swabs is not “alive” and has no connection with Morgellons disease.

 Read more https://observers.france24.com/en/science/20210129-covid19-test-dry-swab-fibre-pandemic-conspiracy-debunked